sougatampretia/pretiaassignment/README.md

 In order to run this application Java 1.8 must be configured in the machine along with Maven 3.x. ( It is tested with maven 3.6.0 ).

+# Code Download

-# Download download the application from following links
+Download the application from following links https://github.com/sougatampretia/pretiaassignment

 # Compile and Unit Testing